 You might think: "I am grandfathered!
-They cannot make me add a chimney extension."
+They cannot make me add a chimney extension on my outdoor wood furnace."
 WRONG!

 Frustrating?
 You bet.
 We agree.
 But there is some good news.

 First of all, the EPA left out chimney height from its recent regulations so there is no national regulation.
 However, some states have chosen to regulate chimney height.
 This is good news unless you live in one of those states.